zhaoc1/PathwayAbundanceFinder/README.md

 # PathwayAbundanceFinder
-A short wrappper for finding presence/absence/abundance of pathways from metagenomic data.
+A short wrapper for finding presence/absence/abundance of pathways from metagenomic data.